metayeti/myst2/CONTRIBUTING.md

 ### 5. Stick to 80 columns as best you can

 This is not strictly enforced, but highly recommended.
-Try to code in a way where if you shrink the editor view down to 80 columns (with 4-width tabs), you can still read most of the code.
+Try to code in a way where if you shrink the editor view down to 80 columns (with 4-wide tabs), you can still read most of the code.
 Especially try to limit comments to the 80-column boundary.
 An occasional line of code may go beyond, but try to limit those instances.

-### 6. Make all variables `const` by default
+### 6. Make variables `const` by default

 Everything should be `const` by default, except the things you explicitly don't want to be `const`.
 Always default to `const` before using `let` if you don't already know that the variable you're going to need will change down the line.
+Never use `var`.

 ### 7. All-uppercase any hardcoded constants